GoogleChrome/web.dev/src/site/content/en/learn/pwa/workbox/index.md

 ## Workbox modules

-Workbox includes several [libraries](https://developer.chrome.com/docs/workbox/modules/) -called modules internally- each focused on a different aspect of managing your assets and service worker behavior.
+Workbox includes several [libraries](https://developer.chrome.com/docs/workbox/modules/)&mdash;called modules internally&mdash;each focused on a different aspect of managing your assets and service worker behavior.

 Workbox modules work in different contexts, such as: